Roman Catholic Diocese of Pittsburgh: 1978 to 1990

-In 1985, John O'Connor, a priest of the Diocese of Camden, was charged with inappropriately touching a 14-year-old boy in Cape May, New Jersey, during a sleepover.
+In 1985, John O'Connor, a priest of the Diocese of Camden, was charged with inappropriately touching a 14-year-old boy in Cape May, New Jersey.
 O'Connor was arrested, then released to a pretrial intervention program in Toronto, followed by a period of court supervision.
 After O'Connor completed the program, Camden Bishop George Henry Guilfoyle asked Bishop Bevilacqua to accept O'Connor in the Diocese of Pittsburgh.
 Bevilacqua agreed and assigned O'Connor as a hospital chaplain.
 O'Connor was moved back to Camden in 1993 because his 1985 victim had sued that diocese and received a financial settlement.

 In September 1987, the diocese received an accusation of sexual abuse against three priests: Richard Zula, Francis Pucci, and Robert Wolk.
 The three men were accused of sexually abusing two young brothers between 1984 and 1986.
 The brothers filed suit against the diocese in May 1988.
 Zula pleaded guilty and was sentenced in 1990 to two to five years in prison.
 Wolk was arrested in October 1988 and charged with oral sodomy and attempted anal sex.
 He pleaded guilty in January 1990 and was sentenced to five to ten years in prison.
 He was convicted of similar offenses in another Pennsylvania county in June 1988.

 Wuerl met with the family of the brothers in early 1989.
 In March 1989, the diocese settled the brothers' lawsuit for $900,000.
 Wuerl then implemented a "zero tolerance" policy against sexual abuse.
 Wuerl announced to his clergy that sexual contact with a minor was not merely a sin, but a crime that would result in permanent removal from the ministry and maybe prison.
 Priests were instructed to report any allegation of sexual abuse committed by a priest or church employee to the chancery.
 The diocese created the Diocesan Review Board in 1989 to offer evaluations and recommendations to the bishop on the handling of all sexual abuse cases.